cincheo/jsweet/doc/jsweet-language-specifications.md

 #### Example 2: an adapter to use ES6 Maps

-JSweet default implementation of maps it as follows:
+JSweet default implementation of maps behaves as follows:

--   If the key type is a string, the map is transpiled as a regular JavaScript object, where property names will be the keys.
+-   If the key type is a string, the map is transpiled to a regular JavaScript object, where property names will be the keys.

 -   If the key type is an object (any other than a string), the map is transpiled as a list of entries.
 The implementation is quite inefficient because finding a key requires iterating over the entries to find the right entry key.